faeibson/lovelace-multiline-text-input-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=flat-square)](https://github.com/hacs/integration)

 ![Screenshot](screenshot.jpg)

 *Default appearance with save, paste and clear buttons, and a max_length of 50.*

 ![Screenshot](screenshot_store_as.jpg)

-*Two card instances, one is configured to write the text to the entity's state which has a limit of 255 characters, the other one saves the content as an entity attribute which enables you to store up to 65535 characters (16 KB).*
+*Two card instances, the upper one saves the content as an entity attribute which enables you to store up to 65535 characters (16 KB), whereas the lower card is configured to write the text to the entity's state which has a limit of 255 characters.*

 ![Screenshot](screenshot_minmax.jpg)

 *Appearance of the min_length behaviour.
 The save button is highlighted and disabled (as is the autosave function).*

 ![Screenshot](screenshot_stretch.jpg)

 *If necessary, the card will stretch to fit the available space, overriding the `min_lines_displayed` setting.*